-In the heart of London's creative district, and just a frock's throw away from Shoreditch High Street station, this cultural venue celebrates all facets of the arts, holding gigs, galleries, theatrical shows and other artistic spectacles.
-All takes place in a converted warehouse space under Victorian brick railway arches.
+In the heart of London's creative district and just a frock's throw away from Shoreditch High Street station, this cultural venue celebrates all facets of the arts, holding gigs, galleries, theatrical shows and other artistic spectacles; all taking place in a converted warehouse space under Victorian brick railway arches.

 A Shoreditch venue under Victorian railway arches.
 Déjà-vu?
 Sure, but Motel has its distinctive features that'll appeal to fashion professionals – it's primarily a studio for photo and video shoots and has worked with fashion giants such as Dior and Louis Vuitton.

 Lindley Hall is a blank canvas with an intelligent in-house lighting system and capacity for a captivating catwalk.
-Close to the British Fashion Council headquarters, the venue is also a preferred space for weddings, exhibitions, conferences and film shoots.
+Close to the British Fashion Council headquarters, the venue is also a preferred space for product launches and film shoots.

-Its claim to be 'London's most central venue' is no empty boast: 8 Northumberland Avenue stands proudly a minute from Trafalgar Square, as it has done since the 19th Century – and though it was closed to the public for 70 years, a multi-million pound restoration in 2009 reinstated its Victorian elegance and catapulted it back to the forefront of hosting capabilities.
+Its claim to be 'London's most central venue' is no empty boast.
+8 Northumberland Avenue stands proudly a minute from Trafalgar Square, as it has done since the 19th Century – and though it was closed to the public for 70 years, a multi-million-pound restoration in 2009 reinstated its Victorian elegance and catapulted it back to the forefront of hosting capabilities.